monowai/flockdata.org/README.md

-[FlockData](http://FlockData.com) - Aggregating Information from MicroServices
+[FlockData](http://FlockData.com) - Headless Content Management for MicroServices
 ===========

 ##The Idea
-* You have microservices/systems/services recording data
+* Your enterprise/systems/services/microservices create and modify organisational data in to their database
+  * Have a standarised way of tracking changes to business data for users
-** A single simple and functional service to track changes to data in your services ** Headless content management
+  * A Read/write service that simply tracks changes to data in your services
-** You want to be able to report across your services ** Users demand a consolidated way to report on data across system boundaries ** You want a light weight manner to integrate search capabilities for your organisation
+* Headless content management to track state of data
+* Enable users to report on data across data silos

 ##FlockData
-* Aggregating your data proivdes a platform for agile analytics
+* Aggregating data provides a platform for agile analytics
+  * Batch mode or as changes happen
 * Information recording api - turning the data in to user centric information for reporting
-* Data Lineage - Tracks which service data originates from
+* Data Lineage - Tracks which service data originates from which system
-* Free text searching of your business information
+* Free text searching of your business information - help users find data irrespective of the system that created it
-* Keeping the audit data out of your transaction processing systems and provide users with full history tracking of their data
+* Keeping audit data out of your transaction processing systems while providing users version history

 ## Project Status
+Stable.
 Full support for ElasticSearch 2.0 and Neo4j 2.2.x in place.

 ## Overview
 Collect, Connect Compare and Explore  - FlockData helps you find what you're looking for.